Bosssohio/RobloxDumper/README.md

 ## What is RobloxDumper

-RobloxDumper is just a dumper tool that can dump offsets and it is mini-inspired nopjo/roblox-dumper (known as john) for instance stage (not all stages idk) and it runs roblox process and scans memory and steal offsets
+RobloxDumper is just a dumper tool that can dump offsets and it runs roblox process and scans memory and steal offsets

 ## How to Run it?: